OfficeDev/Microsoft-Teams-Samples/samples/meetings-details-tab/nodejs/Readme.md

 # Meeting Details Tab Sample Node.js

-This sample app illustrates the implementation of Details Tab in Meeting.
-User can create a poll and post poll in meeting chat and participants can submit their feedback in Meeting.
+This sample demonstrates how to extend Microsoft Teams meetings by implementing a Details Tab that allows users to create and manage polls.
+Participants can submit their feedback through adaptive cards, and the results are easily viewable in both the meeting chat and the tab itself.
+To try the app, upload the provided manifest to your Teams environment and enhance your meeting experience with interactive features.

 ## Included Features
 * Tabs